Skip to main content

 Why do I need to complete VoP with PTSB?

-For your security and as required under regulation VoP needs to be completed when initiating new and existing outgoing SEPA Instant Credit Transfer and SEPA Credit Transfer payments under the SEPA Instant Payments Regulation.
+VoP helps you make sure your money is going to the right person or business.
+Under the SEPA Instant Payments Regulation, VoP needs to be completed when initiating new and existing outgoing SEPA Instant Credit Transfer and SEPA Credit Transfer payments.

 Back to top